TKDFusion/HomeAutomation-ThingWerks-IoT-Framework/Readme-Getting-Started.md

    * https://community.home-assistant.io/t/how-to-get-long-lived-access-token/162159

 ### Prepare Files & Environment
-1) Create Application directory and change directory to it
+1) Create /apps/tw Application directory and change to this directory
-   * in this example we will use /apps/tw
+   * the tw-core has some dependencies to useing the /apps/tw directory
 2) Install NodeJS (preferably v20) and necessary NPM packages
    * npm install express
    * npm install websocket